nemethconsulting/uw-rhs/docs/tut-add-games.md

 **To troubleshoot:** If you receieve this error, do a `GET` call for your team's games and adjust your `gameNumber` for the new game accordingly.

 2. Other errors in curl often occur because of a mistyped command, including:
-    - Forgetting to put a backslash after one of your lines of code
+    - Forgetting to put a backslash after one of your lines of code in curl
     - Using single quotes instead of backticks when delivering your json data
     - Mistyping the URL
     - Forgetting a comma after a field entry in your JSON data